heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-10-visualizing-the-prototype.md

 - [Section 2.9: The Prototype](memorativa-2-9-the-prototype.md) — Provides the complete prototype structure that this visualization represents
 - [Section 2.4: The Percept-Triplet](memorativa-2-4-the-percept-triplet.md) — Details the foundational three-vector structure that visualizations encode
 - [Section 2.5: Symbolic Translation System](memorativa-2-5-symbolic-translation-system.md) — Explains the MST system that universalizes the symbolic representations in prototypes
+- [Section 2.24: Tokenomics](memorativa-2-24-tokenomics.md) — Details the token costs and economics of visualization operations
 - [Section 3.3: Spatial Indices](../3.%20the%20machine%20system/memorativa-3-3-spatial-indices.md) — Covers the technical implementation of spatial indices used for prototype storage and visualization
 - [Section 4.2: Archetypal System](../4.%20the%20pantheon%20system/memorativa-4-2-archetypal-system.md) — Provides background on the archetypal system represented by planets in the visualization